 Joe Radigan MACM USN Ret.

-Greer County 24k Greer County (LST-799) at the outer breakwater, Long Beach Ca, circa 1955 Tom Willoughby courtesy James Strickland
+Greer County 24k USS Greer County (LST-799) at the outer breakwater, Long Beach Ca, circa 1955 Tom Willoughby courtesy James Strickland

 US Navy photo from DANFS